Roshanchau/kafka/readMe.md

 ## Usage

 ### Start Kafka Broker
-Ensure your Kafka broker is running on `localhost:9092`.
+Ensure your Kafka broker is running on `localhost:9092` using `docker-compose up -d`.

 ### Run the Producer
 Edit `publisher.js` to set your topic name (default: `'topic'`).
 Then run: